 Using Ripple Effects to support students with special needs

-Many students identified as having special needs have behavior problems.
-These maybe independent of, an explanation for, and/or a consequence of learning problems.
-These students don’t all have the same behavior problems and don’t have the same underlying reasons for their behavior.
+The behavior of some special needs students can challenge the learning environment.
+These behaviors may be independent of, an explanation for, and/or a consequence of learning problems.
 Ripple Effects can be a value-added component of a truly Individualized Education Plan for students with a range of behavioral challenges and a range of risk factors that propel them.

 Supports students with emotional and behavioral disorders